 Medical device marketing is devilishly complex.
 It’s actually an overarching category containing three subcategories, each radically different from the others:

 I’ve sold and marketed each of these sub-categories during my 25-year career, and to say that they’re radically different is putting it mildly.
-Marketers always struggle to master the complexities of each subcategory, and this leads to inwardly focused, product-centric marketing that falls far short of driving favorable buying decisions.
+Medical device marketing organizations struggle to master the complexities of each subcategory, and this leads to inwardly focused, product-centric marketing that falls far short of driving favorable buying decisions.
 To make matters worse, external market factors conspire to make the marketing of each subcategory even harder.

 Provider burnout is real, and it’s changing how products are evaluated.
 The bar for providers to consider your medical device is higher than ever before:

 Getting your disposable product marketed and sold is only half the battle.
 The effort to keep your product in use once it’s sold (i.e., “playing defense”) is equally challenging, as cheaper alternatives lie just around the corner.
 The solution is to keep on marketing your product post-sale by continuing to invest in clinical and economic evidence, as well as transformation case studies.